 Finding the best backpacking tent isn't easy in such a crowded market, but we're here to help.
-Our guide gathers together the best lightweight tents for adventuring in, and includes options for one or two people, plus tents that'll see you right though to winter.
+Our guide gathers together the best lightweight tents for multiday adventures, and includes options for one or two people, plus tents that'll see you right through winter.
 The best tent for general camping is not the same as the best backpacking tent.
-Here, the key things to keep front of mind are weight, followed by packsize and durability.
+Here, the key things to consider are carry weight, followed by packsize, performance and durability.

 The best backpacking tents, ranked and reviewed

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 The Sea to Summit Alto TR2 tent is our pick for the best backpacking tent for most people (although it's an extremely close-run battle).
 At just 1.3kg it's almost, but not quite, ultralight, and it comes in three separate stuff sacks which makes it easy to pack or split between two people.
 It can be pitched in under 10 minutes and is versatile enough to be set up in a few configurations, such as having the inner tent on its own for warm, dry nights, or leaving the fly half-off so you can see the stars.
 It's also brilliantly designed and really well made.
 The main potential down-side to be aware of is that it's a little snug for two full-grown adults (although if there's just one of you, it's awesome).
 If you need something roomier, scroll down for some alternatives, or get all the facts in our Sea to Summit Alto TR2 tent review.